knauta7/security_audit/README.md

 <h1>Security Audit</h1>

 <h2>Description</h2>
-This project scenario (from the Google Cybersecurity Certificate) will demonstrate my role in conducting an internal security audit for a company called Botium Toys.
+This activity will demonstrate my role in conducting an internal security audit for a company called Botium Toys.
 <br><br>
 <i>Disclaimer: Botium Toys is a fictional company.</i>
 <br />